 In the case of wheat, strains that are high in gluten have been favored in recent decades given that they are more desirable in food processing with the result that modern wheat is much higher in gluten than nonhybridized (wild) strains such as einkorn wheat.

 Not at all.
-I personally have no problem eating high gluten hybrid wheat and don’t feel this is the reason for the big belly problem that many Westerners suffer from today as claimed in Wheat Belly.
+I personally have no problem eating high gluten hybrid wheat.
+Note that heirloom wheat varieties such as durum used to make traditional foodstuffs like bulgur are usually better tolerated though.
+I don’t feel this is the primary reason for the big belly problem that many Westerners suffer from today as claimed in Wheat Belly.

 The real crux of the problem is the complete mess that the vast majority of Westerners have made of their gut environment with all the processed foods, sugar, rancid vegetable oils, antibiotics and other pharmaceutical use.
 An imbalanced gut environment will most assuredly not be able to digest wheat that is high in gluten and undigested food rots in the gut producing excess gas, bloating, growth of pathogens, and breakdown of the gut wall that results in – you guessed it, “wheat belly” as well as autoimmune symptoms such as food allergies or gluten sensitivity.